Ukrainian Democratic Alliance for Reform: Ukrainian Democratic Alliance for Reform

 UDAR did not join the Dictatorship Resistance Committee; but on 22 January 2012 it did sign an agreement on joint actions with that alliance.

 Starting in March 2010 the party's popularity in opinion polls reached a level almost twice as high as the election threshold (which was raised to 5% in November 2011).
 The election list of the party was a mixture of candidates who used to represent parties from all over the political spectrum of Ukraine.

 After a successful application the European People's Party started on 5 April 2012 the process of making UDAR an observer member of the organization.

 In July 2012 party leader Klychko stated that his party would not cooperate with the Party of Regions in a new parliament.

-Early August 2012 the party complained its candidates for people's deputies (and all other parties not involved in the first Azarov Government) suffered "psychological and physical pressure" and this "ten times higher than other parties".
+In early August 2012 the party complained its candidates for people's deputies (and all other parties not involved in the first Azarov Government) suffered "psychological and physical pressure" and this "ten times higher than other parties".

 Two weeks before the 28 October 2012 Ukrainian parliamentary election UDAR withdrew 26 of its candidates running in single-member constituencies in favour of Batkivshchyna candidates and Batkivshchyna withdrew 26 parliamentary candidates in favor of UDAR in an attempt to maximise votes for the opposition.
 In the election the party won 13.97% of the national votes and 6 constituencies (it had competed in 183 of the 225 constituencies) and thus 40 parliamentary seats.
 Support for UDAR was the least diversified at the regional level compared with the results of the other leading parties.
 Independent candidates Yaroslav Dubnevych and Fedir Nehoi joined the UDAR parliamentary faction on 12 December 2012; the same day party leader Klitschko was elected to lead the party's faction.